 RSG's first automated survey design platform, Formaker, changed everything for the survey research practice.
 Subsequent versions were still in use in 2011.

 RSG conducts first commercial market research work through collaboration with John Morton Co.

 Inspired by the idea of employee ownership, the RSG ESOP (employee stock ownership plan) is launched for 15 people.

 The SUN Workstation - RSG's first substantial dive into large-scale GIS applications through the Georgia Statewide Modeling project.
 The high-powered Sun Microsystems workstation was the only way to run ESRI's early ArcInfo platform.

 A corporate goal established to limit the firm to 20 people or less.

 RSG outgrows its first home and moves into a larger space on Olcott Drive in White River Junction, Vermont.

-RSG was retained for its second largest project to date at more than $230,000.
+RSG was retained for its second largest project to date with Chittenden County RPC.

-The Forecasts Project with the US Department of Defense was contracted for $320,000 - RSG's largest to date.
+The Forecasts Project with the US Department of Defense was contracted - RSG's largest to date.

 Truck noise modeling in Hookset for Dubois & King launched RSG's capabilities in environmental acoustics.